From the

 It’s unusual to find a bridal shop in a maze of open loading bays and crumbling brick outbuildings, but the unusual is exactly what Camper’s clients are searching for.
 Inside, the shop resembles an artist’s studio, except that it’s clean and softly lit.
 There are antique sewing machines—one Camper inherited from her grandmother, a patternmaker for J.C.
 Penney—a couch, and a dressing room.
 Sketches paper over the walls.
 Dress forms in markedly personal shapes stand in corners.”

-“Sew Like A Pro” is a guide to upgrading your sewing with professional-quality tools, fabrics, and furnishings.
+A guide to upgrading your sewing with professional-quality tools, fabrics, and furnishings.

 “We all know that practice is important, but the quickest way to elevate your sewing status might be to upgrade what you are using to create your projects.
 I first learned to sew as an adult while working in professional workrooms using professional tools.
 I believe this was one of the reasons why I was able to go from absolute beginner to sewing for Broadway in only five years.”